 In fact, according to a study, obese individuals receive a 1.89-fold change in hypermethylation of the BRCA1 gene.

-This can result in an increased risk for breast cancer, even if you are born with normal risk.
+This can increase breast cancer risk, even if you are born with normal risk.

 Using blood or saliva samples, some companies measure your epigenetic changes.

 The results can also reveal your “true age.”